Scenes from Spring Break

 Anasazi towers frequently show signs of extensive burning, and not necessarily the kind seen in ceremonial departures.
 One excavated tower revealed the remains of more than thirty infants and children, who appeared to have burned alive (Childs, 169).

-Each community here is built around a spring.
-This choice was made both functionally and devotionally.
-Each house and tower face the spring, bowing in devotion to this ancient emanation from the deeps of the land, this element on which the Anasazi entirely relied.
-When the water was gone, it was time to leave.Living with this sort of awareness, literally inside this kind of awareness of land and sky is something I am constantly hungry for.
+Although this particular house has no charred walls, no flame licked windows, the air around the house feels thick with the web of Anasazi fate.
+The web, laden with mystery and violence and devotion, is double for me.
+The remains of this culture have the draw not only of the unknown, of a great puzzle or treasure map, but are literally drawn up from the elements of the land—the land to which I am addicted, the land that has given me a sense of home for the first time in my life.Living with this sort of awareness, literally inside this kind of awareness of land and sky is something I am constantly hungry for.
 Hikes and backpacking are not enough.
 How would it feel to live in a house that felt continuous with the earth around me rather than a harbor from it?
 To feel that I move with the flow of sun and moon and birds and water rather than as an observer of distant phenomena?
 To take major life choices from indications in the land, to feel that I myself was—through every gesture (creative, functional, casual)—expressing my own devotion and connection to the elements, would be to more deeply recognize that I am made up of these elements; a tuning fork.
 I want this.

 A tower built just outside the monument sits in a gorge.
 At the mouth of the gorge, a seep spring still produces enough moisture to foster a huge cottonwood to maturity.
 In the middle of the gorge, a tower of rock juts out of the ground, the boulders that once connected it to the walls of the gorge have long since crumbled and now lie scattered all around the gorge floor.
 Atop the tower of rock, the Anasazi built a three-story tower of their own.
 The contours of this tower fit precisely with the contours of the rock, the walls flowing seamlessly from manmade structure to stone, fitting the lives of the Anasazi exquisitely to the confines of their natural environment.